A/E Solicitation Process

 Marketing your firms in advance of, during, or after our solicitation and award process does not give any form of advantage for selection of IDIQ or Task Order Awards.
 As a Federal office we conduct A/E acquisitions in accordance with the Federal Acquisitions Regulation 36.6, Transportation Acquisition Regulation 1236.6 and Transportation Acquisition Manual 1236.6, there are strict processes and guidelines which we must follow for solicitation, selection and award of A/E contracts.
 Therefore, we generally discourage marketing meetings.

 This link is to the mandated "Government Point of Entry" for soliciting contracts.
-The link connects you directly to a list of current solicitations throughout FLH.

 - Federal Acquisition Regulation (FAR)